CDCgov/Rt-without-renewal/EpiAware/docs/src/man/getting-started/julia.md

 The `VS-Code` command `Julia: Start REPL` will start a REPL in `TERMINAL` tab in the editor with the environment set to the project directory and the `Testing` tab will detect the defined tests for the project.

-## Literate programming with Julia
+## Literate programming with Julia in EpiAware

 Its common to develop technical computing projects using a literate programming style, where code and documentation are interwoven.
-Julia supports this style of programming through a number of packages:
+Julia supports this style of programming through a number of packages.
+In `EpiAware` we recommend the following:

 - `Pluto`: A native Julia notebook for interactive development. `Pluto` notebooks are reactive, meaning that the output of all cells are updated as input changes.
 Installation instructions are available [here](https://github.com/fonsp/Pluto.jl).
 Pluto notebook files have the extension `.jl` and can be run as scripts.
-- `IJulia`: A Julia kernel for Jupyter notebooks.
-Installation instructions are available [here](https://github.com/JuliaLang/IJulia.jl).
-A useful package for integrating `.ipynb` into a workflow is [`NBInclude.jl`](https://github.com/JuliaInterop/NBInclude.jl) which allows you to include the variables/output of a `.ipynb` notebook into a Julia script.
-- `Quarto`: [A multi-language scientific publishing system](https://quarto.org/).
-Quarto interfaces with Julia via `IJulia` kernel for jupyter.
-Julia code blocks are executed and the output is included with the markdown output in document generation.
-Installation instructions are available [here](https://quarto.org/docs/get-started/index.html).
-- `Weave`: A package for literate programming in Julia. `Weave` allows you to write a `.jmd` file that contains both markdown and Julia code.
-The Julia code is executed and the output is included in the markdown output.
-In our view, `Weave` is superceded by Quarto usage.
+- `Quarto`: A literate programming tool that allows you to write documents in markdown with embedded Julia code.
+Installation instructions are available [here](https://quarto.org/).
+Quarto files have the extension `.qmd`.

+We use `Pluto` for interactive development and `Quarto` for generating reports and academic articles.
+Both tools are useful for developing reproducible workflows.